-- 1. From the Start screen, type help and then select Help and Support. - 2.
-In the Help and Support search box, type maintain, and then follow the on-screen instructions to identify your computer and access the BIOS update you want to download. - 3.
+- 1. From the Start screen, type hp support assistant, and then select the HP Support Assistant app. - Click Updates and tune-ups, and then click Check for HP updates now. - 3.
+Follow the on-screen instructions. - 4.
 At the download area, follow these steps: - a.
-Identify the BIOS update that is later than the BIOS version currently installed on your computer.
+Identify the most recent BIOS update and compare it to the BIOS version currently installed on your computer.
 Make a note of the date, name, or other identifier.
 You may need this information to locate the update later, after it has been downloaded to your hard drive. - b.
 Follow the on-screen instructions to download your selection to the hard drive.

-Make a note of the path to the location on your hard drive where the BIOS update is downloaded.
+If the update is more recent than your BIOS, make a note of the path to the location on your hard drive where the BIOS update is downloaded.
 You will need to access this path when you are ready to install the update.